rails/spring/README.md

 ## Usage

-To use expedite you need to register variants and commands in an `expedite_helper.rb` that is placed in the root directory of your application.
+To use expedite you need to register agents and commands in an `expedite_helper.rb` that is placed in the root directory of your application.
 The sample discussed in this section is in the [examples/simple](examples/simple) folder.

-This is the "parent" variant:
+This is the "parent" agent:
 ```
-# You can pass `keep_alive: true` if you want the variant to restart
+# You can pass `keep_alive: true` if you want the agent to restart
 # automatically if it is terminated.
 This option defaults to false.
-Expedite::Variants.register('parent') do
+Expedite::Agents.register('parent') do
   $sleep_parent = 1
 end
 ```

-You can register variants that are based on other variants.
+You can register agents that are based on other agents.
 You can also have wildcard matchers.
 ```
-Expedite::Variants.register('development/*', parent: 'parent') do |name|
+Expedite::Agents.register('development/*', parent: 'parent') do |name|
   $sleep_child = name
 end
 ```

-You register commands by creating classes in the `Expedite::Command` module.
+You register commands by creating classes in the `Expedite::Action` module.
 For example, this defines a `custom` command.

 ```
-Expedite::Commands.register("custom") do
+Expedite::Actions.register("custom") do
-  puts "[#{Expedite.variant}] sleeping for 5"
+  puts "[#{Expedite.agent}] sleeping for 5"
   puts "$sleep_parent = #{$sleep_parent}"
   puts "$sleep_child = #{$sleep_child}"
-  puts "[#{Expedite.variant}] done"
+  puts "[#{Expedite.agent}] done"
 end
 ```

-After registering your variant and commands, you can then use it.
-In the simple example, the `main.rb` calls the `custom` command on the `development/abc` variant.
+After registering your agent and commands, you can then use it.
+In the simple example, the `main.rb` calls the `custom` command on the `development/abc` agent.

 ```
 require 'expedite'

-Expedite.v("development/abc").call("custom")
+Expedite.agent("development/abc").invoke("custom")
 ```

 When you run `main.rb`, the following output is produced.
-Note that `$sleep_parent` comes from teh `parent` variant, and `$sleep_child` comes from the `development/abc` variant.
+Note that `$sleep_parent` comes from teh `parent` agent, and `$sleep_child` comes from the `development/abc` agent.

 ```
 # bundle exec ./main.rb